Mobile Segment Anything (MobileSAM)

 FAQ

-Testing MobileSAM in Ultralytics can be accomplished through straightforward methods.
+Testing MobileSAM in Ultralytics is straightforward.
 You can use Point and Box prompts to predict segments.
-Here's an example using a Point prompt:
+For example, using a Point prompt:

 from ultralytics import SAM